TheHitchhikersGuideToFinance/TheTravelGuide/content/market_education/cryptocurrency/how_to_exchange/_index.md

 transactions or forcefully impose taxes and regulations.
 With decentralized exchanges, you hold your private keys, and thus, the ability to spend your cryptocurrency.

-Some popular centralized exchanges are:
+Some popular decentralized exchanges are:

 1. [Uniswap](https://app.uniswap.org/#/swap)
 2. [PancakeSwap](https://pancakeswap.finance/)